Services

 How does a divorce house buyout work?

-In order for a divorce house buyout to work, the buying party will need to give an offer to the other party which will need to be accepted.
+In order for a divorce house buyout to work, the buying party will need to make an offer to the other party, which will need to be accepted.
 Typically, divorce house buyouts are financed by remortgaging or a product transfer, like moving from one mortgage company to another.

 When the buying party buys the other party out of the jointly owned mortgage, they will then need to take ownership of the property via a transfer of equity.